 - Gen Z – Born after 1996

 When it comes to employee benefits, each generation has a different set of values and priorities.
-For example, traditionalists and Baby Boomers value salary level, health insurance and a retirement plan above all else.
+For example, Baby Boomers value salary level, health insurance and a retirement plan.
 Gen Xers balance the desire for salary levels and 401K plans with the desire for job security, career advancement opportunities and work-life balance.
 Millennials, who grew up in a world of rapid change, seek paid time off, the ability to work remotely, control over their schedules, and a high level of flexibility.

-According to a recent Met Life Report, even the need for health insurance varies by generation.
-Ninety percent of Baby Boomers between the ages of 51 and 64 make healthcare their top priority.
+Even the need for health insurance varies by generation.
+Due to age and a higher prevalence of health issues, Baby Boomers between the ages of 51 and 64 make healthcare their top priority.
 Once they reach age 65 and become eligible for Medicare, the percentage declines.
-Millennials consider health insurance less desirable than other generations, but 70% still want the option to sign up for it.
+Millennials consider health insurance less desirable than other generations, but many still want the option to sign up for it.

-Millennials also tend to choose the lowest-cost options, with nearly half opting for high-deductible health plans (HDHPs).
+Millennials also tend to choose the lowest-cost options, with many opting for High-Deductible Health Plans (HDHPs).
 Workers over age 50 tend to use tax-advantaged tools such as HSAs and Flexible Spending Accounts (FSAs) more than their younger colleagues.
 Baby Boomers also place a higher priority on dental and vision insurance than younger generations, while wanting the flexibility to drop maternity services and prenatal care from their health insurance package.